karatelabs/karate/karate-core/README.md

 # Locator Lookup
 Other UI automation frameworks spend a lot of time encouraging you to follow a so-called "[Page Object Model](https://martinfowler.com/bliki/PageObject.html)" for your tests.
 The Karate project is of the opinion that things can be made simpler.

-One indicator of a *good* automation framework is how much *work* a developer needs to do in order to perform any automation action - such as clicking a button, or getting the value of some HTML.
-In Karate these are typically one-liners.
-And especially when it comes to test-automation, we have found that attempts to apply patterns in the pursuit of code re-use, more often than not results in hard to maintain code - and severely impacts *readability*.
+One indicator of a *good* automation framework is how much *work* a developer needs to do in order to perform any automation action - such as clicking a button, or getting the value of some HTML object.
+In Karate these are typically *one-liners*.
+And especially when it comes to test-automation, we have found that attempts to apply patterns in the pursuit of code re-use, more often than not - results in hard to maintain code, and severely impacts *readability*.

 That said, there is some benefit to re-using [locators](#locators) and Karate's support for [JSON](https://github.com/intuit/karate#json) and [reading files](https://github.com/intuit/karate#reading-files) turns out to be a great way to achieve [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)-ness in tests.
 Here is one suggested pattern you can adopt.

 First, you can maintain a JSON "map" of your application locators.
 It can look something like this.
 Observe how you can mix different [locator types](#locators) (identified by the "prefix") into this map.
-Also note that this is "pure JSON" which means you have excellent IDE support for syntax-coloring, formatting, indenting, and ensuring well-formed-ness.
+Also note that this is *pure JSON* which means that you have excellent IDE support for syntax-coloring, formatting, indenting, and ensuring well-formed-ness.

 ```json
 {